dvalenciar/td3_ddpg_translation_rotation/README.md

  ![](https://github.com/dvalenciar/td3_ddpg_translation_rotation/blob/main/images/gripper_full.png)

+## Network Architecture
+Two state-space representations were used as state input for both DDPG and TD3.
+The below images describe the architecture used for the critic and actor NN (for more details, please see the paper)

 ## Results
 For testing purposes, this robot is trained to complete two manipulation tasks, translation and rotation of an object.
 DDPG and TD3 were implemented